 In this paper, we propose a method that combines the optimal steady-state performance of OPPs with the very fast dynamics of trajectory tracking control.
 A constrained optimal control problem with a receding horizon policy, i.e. model predictive control (MPC), is formulated and solved.
 Results show that the combination of MPC with OPPs satisfies both the strict steady-state as well as the dynamic performance requirements imposed by the most demanding industrial applications.
-This is achieved without resorting to complicated structures such as observers of the state variable fundamental components of the electrical machine, which are required by state-of-the-art methods.
-A further advantage of the MPC method is the use of a receding horizon policy to provide feedback and a high degree of robustness.
+The estimation of the fundamental components of the machine variables separately from their respective harmonic components is not required.
+As a result, complicated structures such as observers can be avoided, contrary to state-of-the-art methods.
+A further advantage of the MPC method is the use of a receding horizon policy, which provides feedback and a high degree of robustness.

-Index Terms-AC drive, optimized pulse pattern, pulse width modulation, trajectory tracking control, model predictive control
+Index Terms-AC motor drives, optimized pulse patterns, pulse width modulation, trajectory tracking control, model predictive control